jodendaal/OpenAI.Net/README.md

 # Configuring Http Client Options
 ### The registration extension allows for configuration of the http client via the IHttpClientBuilder interface.
 ### This allows for adding a Polly retry policy for example.
-See example app [here](https://github.com/jodendaal/OpenAI.Net/tree/main/examples/Console/ConsoleAppWithPolly)
+See example [here](https://github.com/jodendaal/OpenAI.Net/tree/main/examples/Console/ConsoleAppWithPolly).

 ```csharp
 services.AddOpenAIServices(options => {